rudidude86/gura-lang.github.io/documents/Launch-Program.md

 For Linux, an executable binary `gura` is the interpreter program.

-### Interrupt Mode
+### Interactive Mode

-When you run `gura.exe` or `gura` with no script file specified in the argument, it will enter an interrupt mode that waits for user inputs.
+When you run `gura.exe` or `gura` with no script file specified in the argument, it will enter an interactive mode that waits for user inputs.

     Gura x.x.x [xxxxxxxxxx, xxx xx xxxx] Copyright (C) 2011-2014 ypsitau
     >>>